dgehringer/sqsgenerator/docs/source/how_to.md

 sqsgen run iteration re-w.first.yaml
 ```

-In case you have not passed a custom script the programm will create an output file named `sqs.result.yaml`.
+In case you have not passed a custom script the program will create an output file named `sqs.result.yaml`.
 Otherwise, it will modify the passed filename e. g. `re-w.first.yaml` $\rightarrow$ `re-w.first.result.yaml`